Rustic Triple Apple Bread is a homemade tradition that my family absolutely loves! Can you imagine eating a warm slice right now?

 I enjoy making homemade bread.
 Probably as much as my family likes eating it! 🙂 There is something so comforting about bread making.
 I find the process almost therapeutic.
-I won’t lie, sometimes, I rely on my handy dandy bread machine to help me out a little in the mixing and rising.
+Now, I won’t lie.
+Sometimes, I rely on my handy dandy bread machine to help me out a little in the mixing and rising.

 I ran across this recipe a few years ago in a Taste of Home magazine.
 I loved the idea of Apple Bread, but hated the idea of baking it in the bread machine.
 The dough is a little sticky to work with, so be sure to flour your work surface fairly well.
 The end result is well worth the effort, I think.

 Other recipes you may enjoy

 - 3/4 cup finely chopped, peeled apples

 - 1 1/2 teaspoons salt

 - In a bread machine pan, place all ingredients in the order suggested by manufacturer.
 Select dough setting.
 Check dough after 5 minutes of mixing and add 1-2 tablespoons water or flour if needed.